Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Introduction

-In this paper, we consider mainly detection-based crowd counting with deep learning.
-Especially in the past two years, deep learning based methods have brought a key improvement to object detection based crowd counting.
-For example, the works in \cite{sam2020locate, song2021rethinking, wang2021dense} replaced the whole body detection by detecting pedestrian heads that are difficult to be obscured.
-Nevertheless, their network structure is specially customized and complex, such as multi-scale and self-attention mechanisms are introduced.
-The above methods and canonical target detection methods still can not outperform the SOTA methods based on density estimation.
-There are three main reasons for the restriction: \begin{itemize}

 \item First, the sample imbalance is particularly prominent.
 Most existing loss functions calculate the positive loss in the entire target area with the same weight.
-To tackle this, for example in the work of CenterNet \cite{zhou2019objects}, the distribution of the heatmap ground truth(GT) of the target area attenuates from the center to the borders.
-But then CenterNet uses a Focal Loss calculation with pixel-level logistic regression which does not take into account the loss contributions according to the distribution change of the heatmap GT.
+To tackle this, for example in the work of CenterNet~\cite{zhou2019objects}, the distribution of the heatmap ground truth(GT) of the target area attenuates from the center to the borders.
+However, CenterNet uses a Focal Loss calculation with pixel-level logistic regression which does not take into account the loss contributions according to the distribution change of the heatmap GT.
 This has weakened the detector's perception of the entire head region, resulting in missing some targets.

 \item Second, in the crowded scene, head regions are confused and interlaced.
 There is a lot of spatial coherence information between the target area and the background, which is very important for the detector to perceive the targets of interest.
 However, the object detectors' loss calculation is a hard assignment without taking into account the soft transition from the object location to the background region.
-This makes the existing loss function unable to represent the spatial distribution of GT.
+This prevents existing loss functions from representing the spatial distribution of GT.